JuliaPhysics/Measurements.jl/docs/examples.rst

 Examples
 --------

-These are the first basic examples of use of the package:
+These are the some basic examples of use of the package:

 .. code-block:: julia